johnoliver/release-version-plugin/README.md

 Some helpful plugins for bumping versions for release and to the next snapshot version.
 Allowing releases with only a single full build lifecycle and avoiding the repeated builds of the standard release plugin.

 This project is still somewhat in beta stages.
-Although this has proven to work well with versions defined via properties, some issues have been found, particularly bumping `SNAPSHOT` versions defined in the `<dependency>` section that refer to modules within the same reactor build.
+Although this has proven to work well with versions defined via properties, and when versions are specified project wide in a parent pom, some issues have been found, particularly bumping `SNAPSHOT` versions defined in the `<dependency>` section that refer to modules within the same reactor build.

 This project contains two goals.